dberger2/project1.github.io/README.md

 # 4 Second API Endpoint Call

-Given some of the limitations as stated above with the search parameters I did see if there was another relevant API to query.
+Given some of the limitations as stated above with the search parameters for the `NASA NEO API` I did see if there was another relevant API to query.
 I did come across one administered by the Jet Propulsion Laboratory.
-This one enabled me to pull a list of asteroids that have been removed from the NASA Sentry List.
+This one enabled me to pull a list of asteroids that have been removed from the `NASA Sentry List`.
 The Sentry List identifies all asteroids which pose a somewhat relevant threat to Earth.
 There were no parameters to specifically query for this API, other than to see what asteroids were removed from the list.

 This data was tricky to work with, so I had to `unlist()` and repackage it into a tibble.
-Once that was complete, I renamed the column headers to mirror the tibble from the NEO API call.
+Once that was complete, I renamed the column headers to mirror the tibble from the `NASA NEO API` call.

 ``` r
 removedsentry <- "https://ssd-api.jpl.nasa.gov/sentry.api?removed=1"